Youngtechie/Rebus-Puzzles_webpage/README.md

 git clone https://github.com/this-is-you/Rebus-Puzzles_webpage.git
 ```

-where `this-is-you` is your Github username.
+Where `this-is-you` is your Github username.

 If successful, you should get this;